jo3ght/QuizGame/README.md

-# About the Quiz Game :star:
+# About Quiz Game :star:
 Quiz Game is an app game that can also help children develop their social skills.
 Play Quiz Game can stimulate your imagination and problem-solving skills.

 ## Technologies